The Modern Home Sellers Guide To Selling Your Home For Top Dollar with No Commissions!

 At a price of $196,120, a 6% commission was $11,767. ($5,883 to both agents).

 Today, the average price of a detached home in California is $640,330.
 Yet real estate agent commissions remain unchanged at 6%.

 This has inflated your fees to a real estate agent to $38,419.00!

 This is despite the fact that almost all homes are sold directly online through buyers doing their own research on the MLS, Zillow, and Homepie’s online real estate marketplace.
-Sellers can get their home in front of almost all the buyers in their market for a one-time fee of as little as $99!
+Sellers can get their home in front of almost all the buyers in their market by selecting a MLS marketing package.

 With Homepie.com, the process of negotiating the paperwork is now assisted by technology and personal concierges that are free!
 You also get access to a pre-vetted list of the professionals that agents hire to get your home ready for sale.
 This list includes home stagers, photographers, marketing experts, and more.

 For just a fraction of the price and some assistance from your personal concierge, you can sell your home quickly and easily while still having service providers handle the parts of the home selling process where a service provider is required.